Aircraft canopy: History

 Very early aircraft had no canopies.
 The pilots were exposed to the wind and weather, although most flying was done in good weather.
 Through World War I most aircraft had no canopy, although they often had a small windshield to deflect the prop wash and wind from hitting the pilot in the face.
 In the 1920s and 1930s, the increasing speed and altitude of airplanes necessitated a fully enclosed cockpit and canopies became more common.

 Early canopies were made of numerous pieces of flat glass held in position by a frame and muntins.
 The muntins reduced visibility, which was especially awkward for military aircraft.
 Also, glass canopies were much heavier than acrylic canopies, which were first introduced shortly before the Second World War.
-The acrylic bubble canopy was used on aircraft such as the Supermarine Spitfire and Westland Whirlwind, which gave better all-round visibility and reduced weight.
+Many aircraft used embedded canopies that restricted visibility for the pilot, some aircraft such as the Curtiss P-40 Warhawk and North American F-107 used rearward visibility panels, this not only intended for peripheral vision but provided ventilation and air circulation for the cockpit.
+The acrylic bubble canopy was used on aircraft such as the Supermarine Spitfire and Westland Whirlwind, which gave better all-round visibility and reduced weight and other advantages over the embedded canopy.
 It is still being used on most fighter aircraft.

-In the 1970s, US aviation artist Keith Ferris invented a false canopy to paint on the underside of military aircraft, directly underneath the front of the plane, the purpose of which was to camouflage the direction the aircraft is heading.
-This ruse was inspired by animals and fishes that have similar markings on the head and tail, so they can confuse other creatures.
-Pilots remain skeptical of this feature, asserting that if the enemy is close enough to see the marking, they are too close to be fooled by it.